A spin on classic potatoes and eggs...

 - salt and pepper, optional

-- 2 tbsp nuts or seeds, I like walnuts or pistachio optional
+- 2 tablespoon nuts or seeds, I like walnuts or pistachio optional

 - 1 bag fingerling potatoes